Danncode10/Danncode10/Learning/Javascript.md

 * Make a simple webpage that updates a message on button click

 **AI Tip 💡:**

-> Ask: “Add a click event listener to a button that changes page text.”
+Ask: “Add a click event listener to a button that changes page text.”
-> Explain what `event.target` is doing.
+Explain what `event.target` is doing.

 ---

-## ✅ Week 2: Intermediate JS + AI Workflow
+## ✅ Intermediate JS + AI Workflow

-### 📘 Lesson 2.1 – Conditions & Events
+### 📘 Lesson 5 – Conditions & Events

 **You Learn:**